Public vs Private Blockchains: Key Differences Explained

 Key Differences

-• Access: Public is open to all; private is permissioned.
+• Access: Public is open to all, private is permissioned

-Public blockchains rely on cryptography, consensus mechanisms, and distributed validation.
+Public blockchains rely on cryptography and consensus.

-To better understand how trust is created without central control, see Why Blockchain Is Considered Trustless Technology.
+For more context, see Why Blockchain Is Considered Trustless Technology.

 Decentralization and Governance